varunLokare/amFOSS-tasks/Task-01/README.md

 ### Objective

-Ignore files and folders that should not be tracked by Git, such as compiled files, executables, and libraries.
+Here out objective is to ignore files and folders that should not be tracked by Git, such as compiled files, and libraries.

 ### Commands Used